cannibalcheeseburger/NAS-Config/README.md

 Config Files for NAS

-`getConfig.sh` gets the config files to be added
+`getConfig.sh` gets the config files to be added.